Martoni/fpgamacro/README.md

 ### TriStateBuffer

-Instanciation of 1 bit tri-state buffer.
+Instanciation of 1 bit and 16bits tri-state buffers.

 ## MachXO3